Singapore-Cambridge GCE Advanced Level: General Paper and Knowledge & Inquiry

-In early 2023, it is announced by MOE that GP will be compulsory for all JC and MI (Millennia Institute) students, starting with the 2024 intake.
-KI will be continued to offer, but not as a substitute of GP.
-In 2022 A-level exams, about 100 Singapore students took KI instead of GP.
+In early 2023, it was announced by the MOE that GP will be compulsory for all JC and MI (Millennia Institute) students, starting with the 2024 intake.
+KI will still be offered, but not as a substitute of GP.
+For the 2022 A-level exams, around 100 students took KI instead of GP.

 Subject combination

-Subjects at H1 level constitutes one academic unit, subjects at H2 level constitutes two academic units, with the exception of subjects taken at H3 level.
+Subjects at H1 level constitutes one academic unit, subjects at H2 level constitutes two academic units, while subjects taken at H3 level are not counted as additional unit because they are deemed as extension and in-depth study of H2.
 Students are invariably required to sit for either H1 General Paper or H2 Knowledge and Inquiry, and may opt to elect any combination and number of H1 and H2 subjects, up to a maximum of twelve academic units (AUs).
 A maximum of two H3 subjects can be applied.
 Subject examination of the H3 level subjects were previously offered as "Special papers" (or "S-Papers") under the Cambridge GCE Advanced Level before 2006.

 Under the Ministry of Education's regulations, students sitting for the A-Level in a junior college are required to take at least one subject that is from a contrasting discipline.
 They are also required to fulfil additional academic requirements of Singapore's education system, such as having to take Project Work and a Mother Tongue Language.